What You’ll Learn 🛠️

 Master or view client

-Selected network interface for the cross trigger - Select the network card which is used for the NET system.
+Selected network interface for the cross trigger – Select the network card used for the NET system.

-Multicast group - Set-up the same IP multicast address on both master and slave units for the cross trigger to work correctly.
+Multicast group – Configure the same IP multicast address on both master and slave units for the cross trigger to function correctly.

-Cross trigger delay - Maximum allowed network delay for the cross trigger.
+Cross trigger delay – Defines the maximum allowed network delay for the cross trigger.

-Keep client connection on view change (needs Dewesoft 64-bit connection.
-The master PC stays connected to the slave units even when they aren't selected.
-This allows a smoother transition between the slave units.)
+Keep client connection on view change – Requires Dewesoft 64-bit connection.
+The master PC remains connected to slave units even when they are not selected, ensuring a smoother transition between units.

 Default protocol for connection:

-RDP (windows remote desktop) - The remote desktop offers two types of authentication:
+RDP (Windows Remote Desktop) – The remote desktop offers two authentication options:

-Use Windows credentials - If the master unit was already connected to a slave unit via remote desktop, and if the connection is saved, this option can be used.
+Use Windows credentials – If the master unit was previously connected to a slave unit and the connection was saved, this option can be used.

-User name and password - If the master unit is connecting to the slave unit for the first time.
+User name and password – Required if the master unit is connecting to a slave unit for the first time.

 Events